Lesson Options & Pricing

 Pricing per weekly lesson:

-Best for beginners, returning adults, and students focused on piano technique and repertoire.
+Best for beginners, returning adults, and students focused on learning to play the music they truly enjoy.

 A teen piano student playing a grand piano, with her reflection visible in the polished piano surface during focused practice.